DO’s & DON’T’s - Selecting a Pest Control Company

 - The level of training and experience of the service technician may vary greatly.

 - The warranties offered by various companies may differ and indeed be worthless if the company subsequently goes out of business.

-- BE CAREFUL: Unrealistic price cutting and resultant inadequate servicing is more likely to occur with some companies operating from a rented residence using a temporary phone number.
+- BE CAREFUL: Unrealistic price cutting and resultant inadequate servicing are more likely to occur with some companies operating from a rented residence using a temporary phone number.
 Here today - gone tomorrow.
-Such low pricing may only be achieved by providing a sub-standard service using trainee operators and the cheaper old style highly toxic pesticides - a hazard to themselves and the general public.
-The modern technology products are far safer but much more expensive and require a higher level of skill to ensure an effective result.
+Such low pricing may only be achieved by providing a sub-standard service using trainee operators and the cheaper old-style highly toxic pesticides - a hazard to themselves and the general public.
+Modern technology products are far safer but much more expensive and require a higher level of skill to ensure an effective result.